 Yes.
-If your child is a member of your tax household, he or she can join your family plan on the health insurance marketplace, even if he or she lives out of state.
+If your child is a member of your tax household, they can join your family plan on the health insurance Marketplace, even if they live out of state.
 However, your child may need to return home in order to access care within your plan’s network.
-If he or she gets health care services in another state, the providers may be outside your plan’s network and you may have to pay high co-payments or coinsurance.
-Your child is also likely eligible to buy coverage in the state where he or she attends school as long he or she can establish residency.
-If he or she does establish residency in the college state, he would have a greater choice of local in-network providers.
+If they get health care services in another state, the providers may be outside your plan’s network and you may have to pay high co-payments or coinsurance for non-emergency services.
+Your child is also likely eligible to buy coverage in the state where they attend school as long as they can establish residency.
+If they establish residency in the college state, they would have a greater choice of local in-network providers.
 (45 C.F.R. § 155.305 (a)(3); CMS, FAQs on the Marketplace Residency Requirement and the Special Enrollment Period due to a Permanent Move, Jan.
-19, 2016).
+19, 2016.)

 Navigator